Installed Building Products (IBP) Long-Term Debt Repayments (2016 - 2020)

 - Quarterly Long-Term Debt Repayments rose 19.34% to $6.6 million in Q3 2020 from the year-ago period, while the trailing twelve-month figure was $25.8 million through Sep 2020, up 35.4% year-over-year, with the annual reading at $21.3 million for FY2019, 50.86% up from the prior year.

-- Long-Term Debt Repayments for Q3 2020 was $6.6 million at Installed Building Products, up from $6.5 million in the prior quarter.
+- Long-Term Debt Repayments was $6.6 million for Q3 2020 at Installed Building Products, up from $6.5 million in the prior quarter.

-- The five-year high for Long-Term Debt Repayments was $95.0 million in Q2 2017, with the low at -$89.0 million in Q3 2017.
+- Over five years, Long-Term Debt Repayments peaked at $95.0 million in Q2 2017 and troughed at -$89.0 million in Q3 2017.

-- Over 5 years, Long-Term Debt Repayments stood at $1.2 million in 2016, then surged by 7143.92% to $90.5 million in 2017, then tumbled by 95.8% to $3.8 million in 2018, then soared by 58.64% to $6.0 million in 2019, then rose by 9.24% to $6.6 million in 2020.
+- A 5-year view of Long-Term Debt Repayments shows it stood at $1.2 million in 2016, then soared by 7143.92% to $90.5 million in 2017, then crashed by 95.8% to $3.8 million in 2018, then skyrocketed by 58.64% to $6.0 million in 2019, then grew by 9.24% to $6.6 million in 2020.